nighthawkcoders/python-pages/_posts/2023-11-13-CSSE-tri2-oop.md

     static width;
     static currentLevel;

-    static initialize(width, height) {
+    // sets up initial environment settings, like width and heigh static initialize(width, height) {
         this.width = width;
         this.height = height;
         // Additional initialization logic
     }

-    static startGame() {
+    // initializes the game by creating the first level and loading its elements static startGame() {
         // Initialize or load the first level this.currentLevel = new Level();